inirudebwoy/bamp/README.md

 What does it do?
 =====================
 Bamp saves you precious time by bamping version in all configured files, creating commit and tag (coming this fall) with one simple command.
-Bamp follows [SemVer](http://semver.org/) when bamping versions, bringing a bit of sanity into this world of dependencies.
+Bamp follows [SemVer](http://semver.org/) when bamping versions, bringing a bit of sanity into the world of dependencies.

 Quick start
 ==============